andycaine/jstink/README.md

 jstink was built to fill this gap.
 It provides a very simple API that is hard to misuse, and is compatible with Tink ciphertexts and with [Tinkey](https://developers.google.com/tink/tinkey-overview) encrypted keysets.

+jstink currently only supports 256 bit AES encryption in GCM mode.
+AES (Advanced Encryption Standard) is recommended by NIST for federal use in the encryption of classified and unclassified data.
+GCM (Galois/Counter Mode) is also recommended by NIST and provides authentication as well as encryption - that is it ensures the integrity and authenticity of encrypted data in addition to ensuring confidentiality.
+GCM also accepts associated data which is authenticated but not encrypted.

-jstink currently only supports the Authenticated Encryption with Associated Data (AEAD) encryption primitive with AES256_GCM key types envelope encrypted with AWS KMS keys.
+jstink currently only supports Tink keysets encrypted with AWS KMS keys.

 ## Getting Started